Book Review, Pop Culture

 -The show featured a debutante ball storyline Belly participates in, and this was not in the book.
 It provided a good look at modern-day society events and how they’ve evolved over the years, and it gave Belly’s character the opportunity to be the “belle of a the ball.”
 (See what I did there?)

-You may also like Book Review: Ashes in the Ocean by Sebastian Slovin
+You may also like Book Review: Hillbilly Elegy by J.D.
+Vance

 -In the books, Belly comes across as way more immature and impulsive than she does in the show.
 She also has a more contentious relationship with her friend Taylor (actress Rain Spencer) in the book.